Scheduling in Queueing Systems with Uncertain and Evolving Holding Costs: Data-Driven Application to Content Moderation

 Over a fixed time horizon (e.g., one week), new pieces of content are enqueued into the human review system after user reporting or AI filtering.
 A content $j$ is characterized by two quantities: \begin{enumerate} \item[(i)] an indicator $\violating(j) \in \{0,1\}$ on whether the content violates the platform's policy and \item[(ii)] a view function $\cumview(j,t)$ denoting the cumulative number of views this content will receive if left uninterrupted on the platform for $t$ time units after its creation (e.g., hours). \end{enumerate} Both the violation indicator and the view function are unknown when a content is enqueued.
 Letting $\tau(j, T)$ be the time until a human review or the end of the horizon $T$ for content $j$, we consider the objective of minimizing \emph{policy-violating views} created by all enqueued content:

+Minimizing the number of policy-violating views represents a typical objective of social media content moderation systems.
+For example, Meta measures the ``prevalence of violating content'' (a normalized version of policy-violating views) to evaluate the effectiveness of their content moderation system \cite{meta_prevalence_metric,meta_cser}; YouTube \cite{youtube_vvr_2021,google_youtube_policy_views} and Snapchat \cite{snap_transparency_h1_2025} also use similar metric under the name ``violative view rate'', which was noted by \cite{youtube_vvr_2021} as ``the best way for us to understand how harmful content impacts viewers, and to identify where we need to make improvements.''

-We cannot directly work with policy-violating views in our model because we assume knowing the cost of a content in each period that has passed but whether a content is violating is unknown until a human review.
-Rather, replacing the actual violation of content $j$ with a predictor $p\violating(j)$, our objective in \eqref{eq:def-cost} is equivalent to minimizing a predicted policy-violating view metric:
+We cannot directly optimize policy-violating views in our model because this requires the knowledge of whether a content is violating, which is unknown until a human review.
+In this section, we focus on an approximate metric, predicted policy-violating views, that replaces the actual violation of content $j$ with a probability of violation $p\violating(j)$:

-That is, we assume {that,} when a content arrives, this content comes with a (predicted) probability that it is policy-violating.
-Such a prediction is available and widely applied in existing content moderation systems, see e.g. \cite{avadhanula2022} for Meta and \cite{Linkedin} for LinkedIn.
+The probability of violation in practice corresponds to outputs of machine learning models that predict whether a content piece violates certain platform policies.
+These models are widely applied in existing content moderation systems, see e.g. \cite{avadhanula2022} for Meta and \cite{Linkedin} for LinkedIn.

-We thus consider the following instantiation of the model for content moderation.
+We consider the following instantiation of the model in Section~\ref{sec:model} for content moderation.
 The system operates in discrete periods.
 A job in this system corresponds to an enqueued content piece.
-The cost for content $j$ at time $t$, which is $c(S_j(t))$ in our model, is defined by $c(S_j(t)) = p\violating(j) \times \view(j,t)$ where $\view(j,t)$ is the number of views content $j$ gets in period $t$.
+The cost for content $j$ at time $t$, which is $c(S_j(t))$ in our model, is defined by $c(S_j(t)) = p\violating(j) \times \expect{\view(j,t) \mid S_j(t)}$ where $\view(j,t)$ is the number of views content $j$ gets in period~$t$.
 Here the state $S_j(t)$ captures any existing information for content $j$, including, for example, the predicted probability of policy-violating $p\violating(j)$ and the number of views in the last few periods.
 In each period, a random number of human reviewers become available to review content and a random number of new content arrives into the system.
 Minimizing the cost defined in \eqref{eq:def-cost} is equivalent to minimizing a long-run average of the predicted policy-violating view metric in \eqref{eq:def-pvioviews}.